SallyRagab/WPMU-DEV/README.md

 # WPMU-DEV
-Trying to add to functions to this form:
+Adding three functions to this form:

 1. validate email
+2. validate password
 2. change color of button when form is filled